Julia Whitehead, director of Ask Joe Public, explains how market research can help your business grow

 Where do I find professional market researchers?

-There are various professional bodies that can provide you with contact details of consultants and agencies that meet their codes of conduct as well as offering general advice about market research.
+Professional bodies can provide you with contact details of consultants and agencies that meet their codes of conduct, as well as offering general advice about market research.
 These include:

 - The Market Research Society (MRS)

 - Association for Qualitative Research (AQR)

 The ICG has produced a guide for businesses entitled Commissioning Qualitative Research which offers advice on how to get the best out of professional market research and how to avoid common problems.